MRCIEU/mr-kg/docs/processing/evidence-profile-similarity.md

 1. Filter comparison candidates to same model only
 2. For each candidate (excluding self):
-   - Match exposure-outcome pairs by trait indices
+   - Match exposure-outcome pairs using hierarchical fallback (see below)
    - Skip if fewer than 2 matched pairs (insufficient for correlation)
    - Compute all four similarity metrics on matched pairs
    - Calculate summary statistics: